drdanholmes/Affiliations/README.md

 ## Use

-Download .Rmd templates and folders, put them in a directory, open either the Word or LaTeX template in knit.
+Download .Rmd templates and folders, put them in a directory, open either the Word or LaTeX template and knit.
+Files must have the same relative paths as in the repository.
 All of the necessary filters and files are in the Extras folder.

 ## Contact